Duality results for Iterated Function Systems with a general family of branches

-Therefore any function $\varphi(x)$ plays the role of an ``eigenvalue'' except by the addition of a constant.
-For a given cost $c$ there exist too many ways of get a normalization adding a function $\varphi(x)$ and a function in the form $g(z)-g(\tau_x(z))$.
-In the above section we make the normalization adding a constant and not a function $\varphi(x)$.
+Thus any function $\varphi(x)$ plays the role of an ``eigenvalue'' except by the addition of a constant.
+For a given cost function $c$ there exist too many ways of get a normalization by adding a function $\varphi(x)$ and a function in the form $g(z)-g(\tau_x(z))$.
+In the previous section we make the normalization adding a constant and not a function $\varphi(x)$.

-The next result can be interpreted as a kind of Slackness Condition in the present setting
+The next result can be interpreted as a kind of slackness condition in the present setting.

 \begin{proposition} Let $c(x,z)$ and $\varphi(x)$ be Lipschitz functions and $\pi \in \Pi(\mu,\tau)$.
 If $P(c-\varphi)=0$ and $\pi$ is the holonomic probability associated to $c-\varphi$, then $\varphi$ and $\pi$ realize the infimum and the supremum in (\ref{dual}). \end{proposition}